Athamas

 The Fury of Athamas by John Flaxman (1755-1826).

 In Greek mythology, Athamas (/ˈæθəməs/; Ἀθάμας) was a Boeotian king.

 Family

-Athamas was formerly a Thessalian prince and the son of King Aeolus of Aeolia and Enarete, daughter of Deimachus.
+Athamas was a Thessalian prince and the son of King Aeolus of Aeolia and Enarete, daughter of Deimachus.
 He was the brother of Salmoneus, Sisyphus, Cretheus, Perieres, Deioneus, Magnes, Calyce, Canace, Alcyone, Pisidice and Perimede.

 Athamas sired several children by his first wife, the goddess Nephele, and his other wives Ino and Themisto.
-Nephele first bore to him twins, a son Phrixus and a daughter Helle; and also a second son, Makistos.
+Nephele first bore to him twins, a son Phrixus and a daughter Helle; and also a second son, Macistus.
 He subsequently married Ino, daughter of Cadmus, with whom he had two children: Learches and Melicertes.
 By the daughter of Hypseus, Themisto, he was the father of Sphincius and Orchomenus or Schoeneus and Leucon and also, Erythrius and Ptous.